Khalil al-Wazir: Assassination

 The two Volkswagen Transporters, which carried the commando team, then set out.
 Two Mossad operatives drove the Peugeot 305 ahead of them to scout the route for the attacking force and ensure they would not run into any unexpected obstacles.
 The three vehicles stopped a few hundred yards from Al-Wazir's home.
 As the commandos advanced, a final effort was made to positively confirm his presence, as the report by the Mossad lookouts was not considered sufficient evidence.
 A phone call was placed to his home through an exchange in Italy, the means by which he generally communicated with personnel in the Palestinian territories, and a conversation was initiated with him while three Arabic-speaking soldiers from Unit 8200 in the operation's command bunker in Tel Aviv who had extensively studied his voice monitored the conversation.
 After each of them confirmed that the voice was Al-Wazir's, the command bunker in Tel Aviv then radioed the seaborne command post that the operation could proceed.

-After receiving final approval for the operation, the Sayeret Matkal force, led by Colonel Nahum Lev, then went into action.
+After receiving final approval for the operation, the Sayeret Matkal force, led by Major Nahum Lev, then went into action.
 Lev and another soldier disguised as a woman approached one of his bodyguards who was sitting in a car next to the house, showed him a hotel brochure and asked him how to get there, then shot him as he studied the brochure.
 A group of commandos then moved forward and opened the door with a hydraulic jack while the rest of the force surrounded the house.
 Commandos then entered the home.
 Some went into the basement where they killed the second bodyguard and the family's gardener who was sleeping there.
 Al-Wazir was found upstairs and killed, with the commandos taking turns firing into his body after he fell.
 He was shot a total of 52 times.
 The entire raid, from the killing of the guard in the car in front of his house to the commandos returning to the vehicles to make their getaway, took five minutes.

 The raiding force then evacuated to the beach and returned to the missile boats.
 The local police were distracted by multiple false reports placed by Mossad agents of a convoy of cars racing from Al-Wazir's neighborhood towards downtown Tunis - the opposite direction from the one taken by the raiding force.